WebAssembly/component-model/design/mvp/Concurrency.md

 transitively created by that thread) must call `task.return`.

 Once `task.return` is called, the task is in the "returned" state.
 Calling `task.return` when not in the "started" state traps.
-Once in a "returned" state, non-`async` functions are allowed to block.
+Once in a "returned" state, non-`async` functions may block using cooperative threads that were created before the synchronous task's implicit thread returned.

 ### Borrows